Inflation (2025): Scalar Field Cosmology

 This coherent oscillating field corresponds to a condensate of non-relativistic massive inflaton particles, driving a matter-dominated era at the end of inflation, with scale factor $R\propto t^{2/3}$.

 The inflaton condensate can lose energy through perturbative decays due to terms in the interaction Lagrangian, such as

 that couple the inflation to scalar fields $\chi_i$ or fermions $\psi_j$, where $\sigma$ has dimensions of mass and the $\lambda_i$ are dimensionless couplings.
-When the mass of the inflaton is much larger than the decay products, the decay rate is given by~\cite{Dolgov:1982th}
+When the mass of the inflaton is much larger than the decay products, the decay rate is given by\cite{Dolgov:1982th}

-These decay products must in turn thermalise with Standard Model particles before we recover conventional hot Big Bang cosmology.
-An upper limit on the reheating temperature after inflation is given by~\cite{Bassett:2005xm}
+These decay products must in turn thermalise with Standard Model particles before we recover conventional hot Big-Bang cosmology.
+An upper limit on the reheating temperature after inflation is given by\cite{Bassett:2005xm}

 where $g_*$ is the effective number of degrees of freedom and $\Gamma_{\rm tot}$ is the total decay rate for the inflaton, which is required to be less than $m$ for perturbative decay.